SiliconLabs/wifi_combo_applications/iot-pa-coex-wifi_provisioning_over_ble_using_at_commands/readme.md

 ## Introduction

 This project helps to securely send Wi-Fi network credentials from a Provisioning Tool to RS9116 NCP module over BLE.
 The communication between Provisioning Tool and RS9116 NCP module happens using AT commands via UART/USB-CDC interface with PC as the Host Platform.
 Wi-Fi Provisioning over BLE offers numerous advantages, notably interoperability and ease of implementation.
-It eliminates the need to connect to a shared network and has many practical use cases such as Wi-Fi enabled Garage Door opener, smart led bulb, Wi-Fi Speakers and other smart home appliances.
+It provides a wide range of useful applications, such as Wi-Fi enabled Garage Door opener, smart led bulb, Wi-Fi Speakers and other smart home appliances.
 <br>

 ## Prerequisites